Kwon Eun-bi: 2021–present: Solo activities and solo debut

 In May 2023, she acted opposite Hyun Woo in the music video for KCM's "Even if You Call Me a Fool".
 The same month, she was confirmed to return for the second season of Why Not Crew.
-On June 23, 2023, Kwon received attention for her viral performance at Waterbomb Seoul 2023, which led to media outlets such as The Korea Economic Daily and Hankook Ilbo dubbing her as "Waterbomb Goddess" and the new "Summer Queen".
+On June 23, Kwon received attention for her viral performance at Waterbomb Seoul 2023, which led to media outlets such as The Korea Economic Daily and Hankook Ilbo dubbing her as "Waterbomb Goddess" and the new "Summer Queen".
 Following her viral performance, "Underwater" resurged on Korean music charts, eventually peaking at number 78 on Circle Digital Chart, forty-five weeks after the single's release.
 Also in June, she was selected as the new radio DJ for the daily SBS Power FM radio show Young Street, with her first broadcast scheduled for July 3.
 Also in July, she was selected to host Maepjjiri Crossing the Line, a web variety show where Kwon tried various spicy foods.

 On August 2, Kwon released her first single album, The Flash, along with the lead single of the same name.
 On August 8, she achieved her first music show win as a soloist on SBS M's The Show.
 On September 6, it was announced that Kwon would be holding her third solo concert "Queen" at the Blue Square Mastercard Hall in Seoul on October 7 and 8.
 On October 24, she released the digital single "Like Heaven", a collaboration with hip-hop artist Paul Blanco.
 On November 7, it was announced that Kwon had been cast as a host of the MBC dating show Alumni Lovers.

-On December 8, 2023, it was announced that Kwon would be making her acting debut in the Japanese film Stolen Identity 3.
+On December 8, it was announced that Kwon would be making her acting debut in the Japanese film Stolen Identity 3.
 Five days later, she released "Can We Go Back to the Good Old Days" as part of the soundtrack of the Disney+ drama series Soundtrack 2.

 On June 3, 2024, Woollim Entertainment announced that Kwon would be releasing her second single album Sabotage on June 18.
-On August 2, 2024, it was announced that Kwon would step down as the host of Kwon Eun-bi's Youngstreet.
+On August 2, it was announced that Kwon would step down as the host of Kwon Eun-bi's Youngstreet.
 Her final broadcast was on August 4.
 On August 13, she featured on Hui's digital single "Easy Dance".

 On January 7, 2025, Kwon released her digital single "Snowfall", which features Coogie.
 On April 2, Woollim Entertainment announced that Kwon would be releasing a digital single "Hello Stranger" on April 14.

+On March 31, 2026, Kwon departed Woolim Entertainment and signed a contract with RBW on April 22.
+On August 20, RBW announced that Kwon would be releasing a digital single "Dejavu" on September 3, marking her first release under the agency.